GoVeg/GuidanceChatBot/README.md

 # GuidanceChatBot
 The purpose of this chat bot is to make the manual adding of responses and the reading of an input sentence easy and straighforward.
-Simply add a "row of trees" to the array labeled "finders", which is what the code reads and compares with an input sentence.
+Simply add a "row of trees" to the array named "finders", which is what the code reads and compares with an input sentence.
+Complete instructions are at the top of GuidanceEmpty.java.

 Example of a tree:
 <good,great,healthy>